credativ/elephant-shed/doc/chapter/first-steps.md

 deployment process the required user will differ.
 On a test installation (e.g. using Vagrant) the initial user is **admin** with password **admin**.
 See also: [Users](users.html).
-All bundled components except for pgAdmin4 have been configured to use PAM authentication.
+All bundled components except for OmniDB have been configured to use PAM authentication.

-pgAdmin4 doesn't support PAM authentication yet.
+OmniDB doesn't support PAM authentication yet.
 It has its own user management system which is decoupled from all system users.
-You should have been asked about the initial user within the installation setup.
-If you deployed a Vagrant VM the initial user is **admin@localhost** and **admin** as password.
+The default initial user is **admin** with **admin** as password.

 ![Figure: Elephant Shed portal](images/el-portal.png)